programmfabrik/fylr-gitbook/for-administrators/readme/user-management.md

 ## LDAP

+This big topic has its own page at [Tutorials](tutorials/ldap.md).

-LDAP is an authentication service that you might already have to hold your users' accounts centrally.
+LDAP is an authentication service that you might already have, to hold your users' accounts centrally.
 It is part of **Microsoft Active Directory** (predecessor to Azure Active Directory).

 To enable fylr users to **log in** with LDAP accounts, scroll the **User Management** page to LDAP, _above_ SAML: